Free Initial Consultation

 IMPORTANT: OUR EXPUNGEMENT LAWYERS CURRENTLY ONLY HANDLE EXPUNGEMENTS IN CHARLOTTE AND MECKLENBURG COUNTY.

-By filing for and being granted an expungement, you can erase an arrest, criminal charge, and conviction from public record.
-Every state has different rules for what the courts will and won’t automatically seal from public eyes.
+You can erase an arrest, criminal charge, and conviction from public record by filing for and being granted an expungement.
+Every state has different rules for what the courts will and won’t automatically seal from the public.
 In North Carolina, whatever the court expunges becomes private.
-As a result, under North Carolina law.you don’t have to disclose it when you apply for a job, apartment, or a university.
-It’s an important legal tool to fight the stigma of a criminal record.
+As a result, you don’t have to disclose it when you apply for a job, apartment, or a university.
+Expungement is a valuable legal tool to fight the stigma of a criminal record.

-In June of 2020, North Carolina’s General Assembly passed SB 562, or the Second Chance Act, which went into effect on December 1, 2020.
-The Second Chance Act expanded eligibility for who can apply for an expungement what crimes can be expunged, and the number of convictions that may be expunged in North Carolina.
+In June 2020, North Carolina’s General Assembly passed SB 562, or the Second Chance Act, which went into effect on Dec.
+1, 2020.
+The Second Chance Act expanded eligibility for who can apply for an expungement, what crimes can be expunged, and the number of convictions that may be expunged in North Carolina.

 Terms You Need To Know

-When we talk about expungements, it’s essential to know the differences between these terms:
+When we talk about expungements, it’s essential to understand these terms:

 Arrest: Police can arrest you when they suspect you committed a crime.
-At the time of arrest, unless you are released without being charged, you have been charged with a crime but not convicted.
+At the time of arrest, unless you are released without being charged, you have been accused of a crime but not convicted.

-Misdemeanor: Misdemeanors are less serious crimes than felonies.
+Misdemeanor: Misdemeanors are less severe than felonies.
 You can face up to 150 days in jail and other penalties if convicted of a misdemeanor in North Carolina.

-Felony: Felonies are the most serious crimes in North Carolina and are given felony levels based on their severity.
-There are 10 levels of felonies in North Carolina, and the penalties vary significantly.
+Felony: Felonies are the most serious crimes in North Carolina and are placed in levels based on their severity.
+There are ten levels of felonies in North Carolina, and the penalties vary significantly.
 For the most severe felonies, you face life in prison or the death penalty.

 Dismissal: When charges are dismissed, the case is over.
-A case is dismissed, when there either isn’t probable cause you committed a crime or there’s enough evidence to show you’re innocent.
+A case is dismissed when there isn’t probable cause you committed a crime or there’s enough evidence to prove your innocence.
 Unfortunately, the criminal charges stay on your record even if the charges are dismissed.

-Acquittal: An acquittal means a jury, or a judge during a bench trial, determined you were not guilty of committing the crime.
-Despite your innocence and being found not guilty, the case remains on your record.
+Acquittal: An acquittal means a jury or a judge during a bench trial determined you were not guilty of committing the crime.
+The case remains on your record despite your innocence and being found not guilty.

 Conviction: A conviction means a judge or jury determined you were guilty of committing a crime beyond a reasonable doubt.